 Positivity effect.
-We conducted analyses like Studies 1-3, but this time tested the moderating effects of our general factors (positive self-worth and self-enhancement motivation) within our multilevel models (as a pair of Level 2-1 interaction terms).
-This allowed us to consider whether the unique influence of simply seeing oneself as good (positive self-worth) versus desiring more positive self-worth (self-enhancement motivation) was responsible for the positivity effects.
+We conducted analyses such as Studies 1 to 3, but this time tested the moderating effects of our general factors (PSW and SEM) within our multilevel models (as a pair of Level 2-1 interaction terms).
+This allowed us to consider whether the unique influence of simply seeing oneself as good (PSW) versus desiring more PSW (SEM) was responsible for the positivity effects.
 Results are shown in Table 4, such that each column represents one of the self-defining attitude functions.
 Rows capture the fixed effects not only of linear and curvilinear attitudes, but of each individual difference composite interacting with linear and curvilinear attitudes.

-First, positivity effects emerged as simple effects for ego-defensive, social-adjustive, and value-expressive attitude functions (all ps < .0001).
+First, positivity effects emerged as simple effects for egodefensive, social-adjustive, and value-expressive attitude functions (all ps < .0001).
 This again replicates our conceptual replication of Zunick et al., continuing to reveal the breadth of connection between attitude position and attitude function.

 Second, consistent with our hypotheses, we found that the self-enhancement composite moderated the positivity effect for all self-defining attitude functions, but the self-worth composite did not.
-For ego-defensive attitudes, consistent with our hypotheses that self-enhancement motivation is the primary driving feature of the high-SE positivity effect, we found that self-enhancement moderated the positivity effect as indicated by a significant attitude X self-enhancement interaction.
-That is, those high in self-enhancement motivation (+1 SD) showed a larger positivity effect, whereas those low in self-enhancement motivation (-1 SD) showed a smaller positivity effect.
-Positive self-worth did not produce a significant interaction.
-Thus, when we distinguished between the self-enhancement motivation versus the self-worth of high-SE people, only the former drove the positivity effect for ego-defensiveness.
+The interaction effects are presented in Figure 4.
+For ego-defensive attitudes, consistent with our hypotheses that SEM is the primary driving feature of the high self-esteem positivity effect, we found that self-enhancement moderated the positivity effect as indicated by a Significant Attitude × Self-Enhancement interaction.
+That is, those high in SEM (+1 SD) showed a larger positivity effect, whereas those low in SEM (-1 SD) showed a smaller positivity effect.
+PSW did not produce a significant interaction.
+Thus, when we distinguished between the SEM versus the self-worth of high self-esteem people, only the former drove the positivity effect for ego-defensiveness.

-Second, for social-adjustive attitudes, we again observed a significant attitude X self-enhancement interaction, and once again no self-worth X attitude interaction.
-Those high in self-enhancement motivation (+1 SD) showed a robust positivity effect, whereas among people low in self-enhancement motivation (-1 SD) the positivity effect was completely eliminated.
+Second, for social-adjustive attitudes, we again observed a significant Attitude $\times$ Self-Enhancement interaction, and once again no Self-Worth $\times$ Attitude interaction.
+Those high in SEM (+1 SD) showed a robust positivity effect, whereas among people low in SEM (-1 SD) the positivity effect was completely eliminated.

 Third, a similar finding emerged for value-expressive attitudes.
 Again, self-enhancement moderated the positivity effect (marginally, this time; p = .058), whereas self-worth did not.
-That is, those high in self-enhancement motivation (+1 SD) showed a robust positivity effect, whereas those low in self-enhancement motivation (-1 SD) showed an attenuated positivity effect.
+That is, those high in SEM (+1 SD) showed a robust positivity effect, whereas those low in SEM (-1 SD) showed an attenuated positivity effect.